Systematic Reward Gap Optimization for Mitigating VLM Hallucinations

 \textbf{Decomposing into Topics.} Following established protocol~\cite{yu2024rlhf,yu2024rlaifv}, for an input image $I$ and prompt $x$, we begin by sampling multiple candidate responses $\{y_1,\dots,y_M\}$ from the reference model $\pi_\text{ref}$.
 We then utilize $\pi_\text{ref}$ to decompose each candidate response $y_m$ into a set of fine-grained semantic units $\{u_{m,1},\dots,u_{m,N_m}\}$, where each semantic unit $u_{m,n}$ corresponds to a distinct semantic topic.

-\textbf{Topic Clustering.} To facilitate subsequent selective replacement of semantic units with alternatives under the same topic, we group semantically related units from different candidate responses into unique topic clusters, based on both textual consistency and visual correlation.
-Textual consistency between units $u_{m,n}$ and $u_{p,q}$ is assessed by directly querying the reference model $\pi_\text{ref}$, \eg, ``Are $u_{m,n}$ and $u_{p,q}$ describing the same topic?''.
-For visual correlation, we utilize features from the VLM's visual encoder (\eg, CLIP~\cite{radford2021learning}) to verify whether the units refer to similar regions within the input image $I$.
-This visual check is essential for disambiguating textually similar units that describe visually distinct entities.
+\textbf{Topic Clustering.} To facilitate subsequent selective replacement of semantic units with alternatives under the same topic, we group semantically related units from different candidate responses into unique topic clusters, based on textual consistency and visual correlation.
+Textual consistency between units $u_{m,n}$ and $u_{p,q}$ is assessed by querying the reference model $\pi_\text{ref}$, \eg, ``Are $u_{m,n}$ and $u_{p,q}$ describing the same topic?''.
+For visual correlation, we utilize features from the VLM's visual encoder (\eg, CLIP~\cite{radford2021learning}) to verify whether both units refer to similar regions within the input image $I$.
+It is essential for disambiguating textually similar units that describe visually distinct entities.
 Units $u_{m,n}$ and $u_{p,q}$ are considered the same topic only if they satisfy both textual consistency and visual correlation criteria.
-We then apply a greedy connectivity algorithm~\cite{blondel2008fast} to perform topic clustering, yielding topic cluster $\{c\}$, each containing textually and visually related units.
-More details are provided in Appendix.
+We then apply a greedy algorithm~\cite{blondel2008fast} for topic clustering, yielding topic cluster $\{c\}$, each containing textually and visually related units.
+More details are provided in Appendix~\ref{sec:appendix_topic_cluster}.

 \textbf{Intra-Topic Self-Resampling.} To enrich the pool of alternatives within each topic cluster, we employ the reference model $\pi_\text{ref}$ to perform self-resampling focused on individual topics.
 Specifically, for each decomposed unit $u_{m, n}$, we prompt $\pi_\text{ref}$ to first convert the unit into a relevant wh-question (\eg, \textit{``The time on the Big Ben is 3:30.''} $\rightarrow$ \textit{``What time is on the Big Ben?''}).
 We then query $\pi_\text{ref}$ multiple times with these topic-specific questions to obtain a set of candidate semantic units pertinent to that topic, which avoids introducing potential biases or hallucinations from external models.
 Compared to resampling entire responses, this intra-topic self-resampling offers two key advantages central to \METHOD{}.
 First, by focusing $\pi_\text{ref}$ on one topic at a time, it boosts the efficiency of obtaining valid and diverse semantic units, bypassing the demands of simultaneous correctness across all units required in entire response resampling.
 Second, generating alternatives at the topic level provides the necessary granularity for the subsequent selective replacement, enabling systematic shaping of the desired reward gaps in the resulting preference pairs.